awsdocs/amazon-sumerian-user-guide/doc-source/amazon-sumerian.md

 The Sumerian 3D engine provides a library for advanced scripting with JavaScript, but you don't have to be a programmer to create interactive VR\!
 Use the built\-in state machine to animate objects and respond to user actions like clicks and movement\.

-When you're ready to share your work with the world, you can publish it directly to Amazon CloudFront as a static website that can be viewed with any [WebVR](https://webvr.info/)\-compatible browser and headset\.
+When you're ready to share your work with the world, you can publish it directly to Amazon CloudFront as a static website that can be viewed with a [WebVR](https://webvr.info/)\-compatible browser and headset\.